 Doctor Rebekah Louisa Smith began her film industry career in 2008, working as a producer on Wales’ most successful national horror film festival, the brilliantly-named Abertoir Horror Festival.

 A decade ago, she created her company The Film Festival Doctor, the name a nod to her academic past.
 Rebekah has a PhD in Film and Audience research, her thesis based on the work of her hero Quentin Tarantino.
 Rebekah and her team continue to pen prescriptions for success and are committed to transforming the lives of independent films through film festivals.

-Rebekah always gets results for her clients.
+Rebekah always ensures that she gets results for her clients.
 Currently, the company- which has offices in London and Los Angeles- has helped win over 800 awards for their clients and her team have supported over 688 creatives across the world guiding them on their journeys to success.

-In 2018, Worcestershire-born Rebekah worked extensively on the feature length documentary George Michael Freedom: The Director’s Cut which has been screened at over 25 international festivals.
-It has won 5 awards and was shown in competition at the 26th Raindance Film Festival.
+In 2018, Rebekah worked extensively on the feature length documentary George Michael Freedom: The Director’s Cut which has been screened at over 25 international festivals.
+It has won 5 awards and was shown in competition at the 26th Raindance Film Festival & Edinburgh International Film Festival.